moja-global/community-website/README.md

 You can reach out to us through the following channels:

-- [info@moja.global](mailto:info@moja.global) : Ask questions about Moja global relevant to the members and management with a point of focus for new user countries and policymakers.
+- [info@moja.global](mailto:info@moja.global) : Ask questions about moja global relevant to the members and management with a point of focus for new user countries and policymakers.
-- [tsc@moja.global](mailto:tsc@moja.global) : Ask questions about contributing code, helping out with development, resolving issues and building new features with Moja global teams.
+- [tsc@moja.global](mailto:tsc@moja.global) : Ask questions about contributing code, helping out with development, resolving issues and building new features with moja global teams.
 - [mentorship@moja.global](mailto:mentorship@moja.global) : Ask questions about participating in the community, sponsoring programs, funding opportunities, and community development.
 - [Slack community](https://join.slack.com/t/mojaglobal/shared_invite/zt-o6ta1ug0-rVLjAo460~d7JbZ~HpFFtw ): Connect with other developers, scientists, policymakers, and other interested people over our Slack community.